rsksmart/RSKIPs/IPs/RSKIP108.md

 The Unitrie RSKIP16 specifies that the account/contract trie is combined with the per contract storage tries.
 However that RSKIP uses the same key mapping as Ethereum: an account address is hashed with Keccak to obtain a 256-bit key, and the same for storage cell addresses.

 This mapping is inefficient in terms of space and also looses the pre-image information, which nodes must store elsewhere.
 We propose a new key mapping that not only preserves the original keys, but also consumes less space than in the previous system.
-We also change storage gas costs to incentivize using shorter keys and values.
+This new key mapping works best by changing storage gas costs to incentivize using shorter keys and values, and this is attempted with RSKIP109.

 # Motivation